Wednesday 1st. Week of Ordinary Time

 who lay sick with a fever.

 Mark writes, “They immediately told Jesus about her.

 Like someone becoming deathly ill and we immediately call 911,

 so the moment of grace, the healing, reconciling power of Jesus is now,

-the very moment people come to you with something wrong.
+the very moment people come to us with something wrong.

 I can’t say how many times I have done this

 and basically did only what God can do.